Boyquotes/ObjectLoader/README.md

 * You can checkout Demo Project for better understanding.

 # Disclaimer:
-You can use this Asset in any possible way you want in your projects.
+* You can use this Asset in any possible way you want in your projects.
-It is licanced under MIT.Checkout [LICENSE](https://github.com/samdaiya/ObjectLoader/blob/master/LICENSE) file for more Details.
+* It is licanced under MIT.Checkout [LICENSE](https://github.com/samdaiya/ObjectLoader/blob/master/LICENSE) file for more Details.
-If you like this asset please leave a star here: [ObjectLoader](https://github.com/samdaiya/ObjectLoader), Also don't forget to follow me on Twitter [@sam_daiya](https://twitter.com/sam_daiya).
+* If you like this asset please leave a star at [ObjectLoader](https://github.com/samdaiya/ObjectLoader),
+* Also don't forget to follow me on Twitter [@sam_daiya](https://twitter.com/sam_daiya).